Accessibility Plan 2018 – Click here

 Provision at Pilgrims’ Way:

 Southwark offers support from specialist teachers for the deaf or visually impaired.
-These teachers advise on use of technology, (I-pads, magnifiers, hearing aid support), the size and kind of print we use, the best position in the class for each individual pupil with these needs.
+These teachers advise on use of technology, (iPads, magnifiers, hearing aid support), the size and kind of print we use, the best position for each individual pupil with these needs.
 We are able to access the Royal National Institute for the Blind resources for reading and talking books.

-Our school nurse Grace Olly helps us meet the medical needs of children and will draw up care plans to ensure that they are kept safe and well.
+The school nursing service helps us meet the medical needs of children and will draw up care plans to ensure that they are kept safe and well.
 You will always be involved in a care plan if your child needs one.
+However, we do not have a named School Nurse

 Social, Emotional and Mental Health